On the topological aspects of the theory of represented spaces: separation

 At the first glance, Definition \ref{compana:def:t1} seems to be a prime candidate for $T_1$ separation rather than $T_2$ separation.
 In light of Proposition \ref{compana:prop:t1characterization}, it is clear that the denotation $T_2$ is justified, too.
-The reason to prefer the identification as $T_2$ rather than $T_1$ separation lies in the observation that a represented space is $T_2$, if and only if the induced topological space is sequentially $T_2$.
-On the other hand, there are represented spaces not satisfying Definition \ref{compana:def:t1} but inducing a $T_1$ topology.
+The reason to prefer the identification as $T_2$ rather than $T_1$ separation lies in the observation that a represented space is $T_2$, if and only if the induced topological space is sequentially $T_2$ (a topological space is sequentially $T_2$ iff its diagonal is sequentially closed (e.g.~\cite[Section 2.4]{schroder7}), so the claim is Proposition \ref{compana:prop:t1characterization} (6)).
+On the other hand, there are represented spaces not satisfying Definition \ref{compana:def:t1} but inducing a $T_1$ topology\footnote{An example is the subspace $\{\{n\} \mid n \in \mathbb{N}\} \subseteq \mathcal{A}(\mathbb{N})$, as pointed out by \name{Weihrauch} in \cite{weihrauchh}.
+This space corresponds to the cofinite topology on $\mathbb{N}$.}.

 With both compactness and the computable $T_2$ property in place, we can proceed to discuss \emph{computably proper maps}, i.e. those (continuous) maps where the preimages of compacts are compact.
 First, we present a counterpart to a classic result from topology: